My IBM Log in Subscribe

 Windows virtual machines

-Most hypervisors support VMs running the Windows OS as a guest.
-Microsoft’s Hyper-V hypervisor comes as part of the Windows operating system.
-When installed, it creates a parent partition that contains itself and the primary Windows OS, each getting privileged access to the hardware.
+Most hypervisors support VMs running the Windows operating system (OS) as a guest.
+Microsoft’s Hyper-V hypervisor comes as part of the Windows OS.
+When installed, it creates a parent partition that contains itself and the primary Windows OS, each getting privileged access to the virtualized hardware.
 Other operating systems, including Windows guests, run in child partitions and communicate with the hardware through the parent partition.

 Android virtual machines

-Google’s open-source Android OS is common on mobile and connected home devices.
+Google’s open source Android OS is standard on mobile and connected home devices.

-The Android OS runs only on the ARM processor architecture typical to these devices, but enthusiasts, Android gamers or software developers might want to run it on PCs.
-This situation can be problematic because PCs run on an entirely different x86 processor architecture and a hardware virtualization hypervisor only passes instructions between the VM and the CPU.
-It doesn’t translate them for processors with varying sets of instructions.
+The Android OS is designed to run only on the ARM processor architecture, which is typical for these devices.
+However, enthusiasts, Android gamers or software developers might want to run it on PCs.
+This can be problematic because PCs typically use the x86 processor architecture, and a hardware virtualization hypervisor only passes instructions between the VM and the CPU—it doesn’t translate them for processors with different instruction sets.

-Various projects, like Shashlik or Genymotion, can address this problem by using an emulator that re-creates the ARM architecture in software.
-One alternative, the Android-x86 project, ports Android to the x86 architecture instead.
-To run it, you must install the Android-x86 program as a virtual machine that uses the VirtualBox type 2 hypervisor.
-Another alternative, Anbox, runs the Android operating system on the kernel of a host Linux OS.
+Various projects such as Shashlik and Genymotion address this incompatibility by using an emulator that re-creates the ARM architecture in software.
+An alternative, the Android-x86 project, ports Android to the x86 architecture.
+To run it, you must install the Android-x86 program as a virtual machine using the VirtualBox type 2 hypervisor.
+Another alternative, Anbox, runs the Android OS on the kernel of a host Linux OS.

 Mac virtual machines

 Apple allows its macOS system to only run on Apple hardware.
-This means you can’t run it on non-Apple hardware as a VM or under its end-user license agreement.
-However, you can use Type 2 hypervisors on Mac hardware to create VMs with a macOS guest.
+You can’t run it on non-Apple hardware as a VM or under its user license agreement.
+However, you can use type 2 hypervisors on Mac hardware to create VMs with a macOS guest.

 iOS virtual machines

-It is impossible to run iOS in a VM today because Apple strictly controls its iOS OS and only allows it to run on iOS devices.
+It is impossible to run iOS in a VM because Apple strictly controls its iOS operating system and only allows it to run on Apple hardware.

-The closest thing to an iOS VM is the iPhone simulator that ships with the Xcode integrated development environment, which simulates the entire iPhone system in software.
+The closest alternative to an iOS VM is the iPhone simulator, which comes with the Xcode integrated development environment (IDE).
+The simulator mimics the iPhone system in software, allowing developers to test iOS applications.

 Java virtual machines

-The Java platform is an execution environment for programs that are written in the Java software development language.
-Java’s promise—“write once, run anywhere”—means that any Java program could run on any Java platform, which is why the Java platform included a Java virtual machine (JVM).
+A Java virtual machine (JVM) provides an execution environment for programs written in the Java programming language.
+Java's promise—“write once, run anywhere”—means that any Java program can run on any platform that supports Java, which is why the JVM is an essential part of the Java platform.

-Therefore, the JVM doesn’t run an entire OS and doesn’t use a hypervisor as other VMs do.
-Instead, it translates application-level software programs to run on particular hardware.
+Unlike traditional virtual machines, the JVM doesn’t emulate an entire operating system or rely on a hypervisor.
+Instead, it translates application-level instructions to run directly on the hardware.

 Python virtual machines

 Like the JVM, the Python VM doesn’t run on a hypervisor or contain a guest OS.
-It is a tool that enables programs that are written in Python to run on various CPUs.
+It is a tool that enables programs written in Python to run on various CPUs.

-Similar to Java, Python translates its programs into an intermediate format that is called bytecode and stores them in a file ready for execution.
+Like Java, Python translates its programs into an intermediate format called bytecode and stores them in a file ready for execution.
 When the program runs, the Python VM translates the bytecode into machine code for fast execution.

 Linux virtual machines